Mondara/Preview-Card/README.md

 - Mobile-first workflow

 ### Continued development
  Will Continue to update css as I continue to learn.
-And rebuild using a css framework like bootstrap or material ui.
+ And maybe even rebuild it using a css framework like bootstrap or material ui.

 ## Author